SassDoc/sassdoc.github.io/grunt/index.md

 * [Customising the view][view] for default theme options.

 <p class="note  note--info">
-  <strong>Heads up:</strong> if a config file is passed
+  <strong>Heads up:</strong> if options or a config file are passed it will prevail
-and found, its options will prevail over defaults.
-Additional options passed to the Grunt task, will complement it but not override it.
+over `.sassdocrc` if any.
 You should really manage your options in one place.
 </p>

 ## Examples

 See the [Gruntfile](https://github.com/sassdoc/grunt-sassdoc/blob/master/Gruntfile.js)
-in the repository for a full example.
+in the repository for full examples.

+### Bare minimum example.

 {% highlight js %}
-// Bare minimum example.
 grunt.initConfig({
   sassdoc: {
     default: {
-      src: 'path/to/sass',
+      src: 'path/to/source',
-      dest: 'path/to/docs',
     },
   },
 });
 {% endhighlight %}

+### Example with an external configuration file.

 {% highlight js %}
-// Example with external view configuration file. grunt.initConfig({
+grunt.initConfig({
   sassdoc: {
     default: {
-      src: path/to/sass',
+      src: 'path/to/source',
-      dest: 'path/to/docs',
       options: {
         config: 'path/to/config.json',
       },